GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

 Instructions on how to prepare and run Google Database Migration Assessment Data Extractor for Microsoft SQL Server to extract the data required for analysis by Database Migration Assessment.

-These scripts have been tested with SQL Server 2008R2 SP2 through SQL Server 2022
+These scripts have been tested with the following platforms:
+    SQL Server 2008R2 SP2 through SQL Server 2022
+    Windows Server 2012 through Windows Server 2022 (Requires PowerShell Version 5 or Greater)

 1. Background
 -------------